sveltejs/svelte/README.md

 npm install
 ```

-Note: Do not use `yarn` to install the dependencies, as specific package versions in `package-lock.json` are used to build & test svelte.
+> Do not use Yarn to install the dependencies, as the specific package versions in `package-lock.json` are used to build and test Svelte.

 > Many tests depend on newlines being preserved as `<LF>`.
 On Windows, you can ensure this by cloning with:
 > ```bash